 The HMO donation program was established in 2010 to expand the knowledge and support the research in HMOs.
 All healthcare professionals, researchers and academics interested in the field of Human Milk Oligosaccharide research can apply for HMO donation.

-To date, DSM has supported over 100 research projects through the donation program.
+To date, dsm-firmenich has supported over 100 research projects through the donation program.
 These projects span 55 different research centers all around the globe.
-The donation program accesses DSM’s HMO library, which contains nearly 20 different HMO structures and mixtures.
+The donation program accesses dsm-firmenich’s HMO library, which contains nearly 20 different HMO structures and mixtures.